-Cambridge student on Stormzy scholarship died by overdose on antidepressants, coroner finds
+Cambridge student on Stormzy scholarship died by overdose, coroner finds

 Jordan Keyton was described as ‘the personification of kindness and generosity’